V4Fire/Core/src/core/data/README.md

 #### Encoders

-Encoder is a subtype of a middleware function, but unlike the simple middleware the encoder must return a value and provide it to another encoder or a request, which means that a sequence of encoders are tied with an order of following.
+The encoder is a subtype of a middleware function, but unlike the simple middleware, the encoder must return a value and provide it to another encoder or a request, which means that a sequence of encoders are tied with an order of following.
 Encoders are using to convert data to another format before submitting it to a request.
-For example, you server demands that all request data must be represented as a protobuf value.
+For example, your server demands that all request data must be represented as a protobuf value.

 ```js
 import Provider, { provider } from 'core/provider';